Cosmian/cosmian_ai_backend/app/README.md

 You can remove a reference to the vector DB of the given RAG associated to a database, using:
 - Endpoint: `/delete_reference`
 - Method: **DELETE**
+- Request:
   - Body:
     `database` - database to remove reference from `reference` - reference to delete
 - Example:
   ```
   curl --form 'database="Litterature"' --form 'reference="NDame de Paris"'  http://0.0.0.0:5000/delete_reference